derekrodgers/derekrodgers/README.md

 ## Hi, I'm Derek! 👋

 I'm a data scientist and analytics professional with eight years of experience across multiple subject matter areas.
 Most recently, I was creating interactive dashboards for safety data in the construction industry.
-Currently, I'm finishing a [Master of Data Science at UBC](https://masterdatascience.ubc.ca/).
+Currently, I'm finishing a <a href="https://masterdatascience.ubc.ca/" target="_blank">Master of Data Science at UBC</a>.

-For fun between classes, I've recently been working on an interactive dashboard for exploring Vancouver's Public Trees.
-[Check it out](https://databyderek.shinyapps.io/vancouver-trees-dashboard/)!
+For fun between classes, I've recently been working on an interactive dashboard for exploring Vancouver's Public Trees. <a href="https://databyderek.shinyapps.io/vancouver-trees-dashboard/" target="_blank">Check it out</a>!

 I love solving complex technical problems, especially anything related to wrangling, analyzing, exploring, and interpreting data.